OdyX/thinkingday/README.md

 Thinkingday.ch
 ==============

-This is the source code for thinkingday.ch
+This was the source code for thinkingday.ch when it was active.
+It's kept for historical purposes.

 Django project template
 =======================